Jon Newby: Career

 Known for his lightning pace, Newby began his career with Liverpool, and was involved in their FA Youth Cup win of 1996.
 He made four appearances for Liverpool (only one of which was in the Premier League against Middlesbrough), and was loaned out to Crewe Alexandra (March 2000), Sheffield United (August 2000), and Bury (February 2001).
 This final loan move was made permanent, with Bury getting him on a free transfer on 20 March 2001.
 In summer 2003 he moved on to Huddersfield, but the move was not a success, and following a loan spell at York City, he returned to Bury a year later.
 He had a loan spell with Kidderminster Harriers during the 2005/06 season, but later returned to Gigg Lane.
 "Newbs" as he is affectionately known by the Gigg Lane fans was released in May 2006 after failing to break his way back into the first team.
 He subsequently joined Wrexham for a short spell before leaving the club in December 2006.
 He joined Southport the following month but was released in May after the club were relegated from the Conference National.
 Newby signed for Morecambe after a trial period in August 2007.

 His first professional hat-trick came against Rotherham United in March 2008, scoring all three goals in the first half and helped Morecambe to a 5–1 victory in a surprising good season for the club.
 This was also Morecambe's first hat-trick in the football league.
 After a great season at Morecambe where he finished joint top scorer he was released by manager Sammy McIlroy to the fans dismay.

-A strange statistical anomaly makes weird reading, Newby has been loaned out seven times in his career, yet failed to score at six of those clubs.

 Newby signed for Scottish First Division side Greenock Morton in July 2008, before going on to score a double that evening in a friendly match against Threave Rovers.
 He scored on his competitive debut, a 1–1 draw at Broadwood against Clyde.